Nigerian Dwarf Goat: Profile and Information

 Size and Characteristics

-According to information provided by the Columbian Park Zoo, the West African goat breed is easily found all over the world today.
+According to information from the Columbian Park Zoo, the West African goat breed is easily found worldwide today.

-These mammals stand between 16 and 21 inches in height at the withers, and the bucks may grow to be 23.5 inches in height at the withers.
+These mammals stand between 16 and 21 inches in height at the withers, and the bucks may grow 23.5 inches in height at the withers.

-These goat breeds may weigh anywhere from 60 and 80 pounds, on average, and since they come in a wide range of color combinations, it is easy for people to assemble a beautiful herd.
+These goat breeds may weigh anywhere from 60 to 80 pounds on average, and since they come in a wide range of color combinations, it is easy for people to assemble a beautiful herd.

 Care and Feeding